 The path of least resistance is created because of structure.
 Here is an easy way to use the power of structure - THP!

 The path of least resistance forms only when THERE and HERE are clear.
-What I find in my life and working with people and organizations, THERE is often unclear, HERE is unclear, and you end up with a PATH of uncoordinated actions, very busy, because the THERE and HERE aren’t clear.
+In my life and work with people and organizations, THERE is often unclear, and HERE is vague, and you end up with a path of uncoordinated actions, very busy, because THERE and HERE aren’t clear.

 If you think about it, the lack of clarity about THERE and HERE demands a PATH of uncoordinated and unfocused actions.